Iam4lex/aws-certified/exams.md

 <details>
 <summary>Show Answer</summary>
 **Answer:** D. AWS Config

-**Explanation:** AWS Config enables you to assess, audit, and evaluate the configurations of your AWS resources.
-It helps you to monitor and record your AWS resource configurations and automate the evaluation of recorded configurations against desired configurations.
 </details>

 ### 6. Which solution provides the FASTEST application response times to frequently accessed data to users in multiple AWS Regions?